0xalbert/amm_simulator/README.md

 # Examples

-The program will run over a 5000 trades cycle by default but this can be changed optionally along with the following parameters:
+The program will run with hardcoded default parameters which can be changed as follows:

 * number of trades (e.g. 500)
-* price range (e.g. 300 600)
+* price range (e.g. 3000 4000)
-* plot values (0 or 1)
+* plot values (1 or 0)

 To run a ETH/DAI pool simulation with 500 trades, ETH/DAI range 3000-4000 and plot values: